Arcahub/kube-install-tuto/src/installation/installation.md

 ctr images rm docker.io/library/hello-world:latest
 ```

-If you see the following output then the installation is successful.
+If you see the following output, then the installation is successful.

 ```bash
 Hello from Docker!